Agriculture in Belarus: Organizational structure

 There are three types of entities in Belarus involved in agricultural activities: household plots, which are relatively small pieces of land attached to private households; private farms, which are small business entities engaged in agricultural production; and large-scale agricultural organizations.
 Agricultural land in Belarus is state-owned and can only be rented.

 As of 2023,1,485 agricultural organizations were in operation.
 These organizations controlled 89.8% of agricultural land and generated 78.2% of all agricultural output.
 Roughly a third of them were privately owned, 40% had shared ownership with the government, and the remainder were under government control.

 There were 3,822 private farms, which controlled 4.0% of the land and generated 2.9% of the output.
 On average, each private farm had three workers.
 They have better financial outcomes than agricultural organizations, showing a profitability of 20.8% compared to an overall average of 6.4%.
 Household plots controlled 5.0% (Note: The rest 1.2% were controlled by those denoted as "other users".) of the land and were responsible for 18.9% of the output, including 37.7% of the total crop output.
 (Note: This is not due to their effectiveness, but rather because they grow 71% of all potatoes, whose yield per hectare is almost ten times larger than that of cereals.
 Comparing crops of similar types, household plots are clearly the least efficient.)

 In terms of regional distribution, 26.2% of the value was produced in the Minsk region, while 40.7% came from the Western regions of Brest and Grodno, where the soil is, on average, more fertile.

 Government support

 Every five years since 1995, Belarus has launched programs to boost its agricultural sector, with the goal of ensuring food security and generating export revenue.
 In 2008, Belarus's Vice Prime Minister claimed that Belarusian agriculture was 60% subsidized, compared to 15-30% globally.
 In 2011, Alexander Lukashenko stated that the amount of subsidies to the sector in the 2000s totaled $40 billion and that they should be lowered.
-The goal was subsequently achieved, and by the mid-2010s, subsidies amounted to 20-30% of agricultural output, a figure consistent with EU levels.
+By the mid-2010s, subsidies amounted to 20-30% of agricultural output, a figure consistent with EU levels.

 These subsidies are provided through limited taxation (effectively around 1%), cheap loans with negative real interest rates, regular debt forgiveness, free insurance, and lower costs for fuel, machinery, electricity, and other goods and services.
 During the 2000s, subsidies accounted for 7-9% of the government budget or 3-5% of GDP.